TheApeMachine/wrkspc/README.md

 ## TL;DR
 ```
 - amsh       : Ape Machine Shell, an interactive terminal environment with TUI to use wrkspc.
 - auth       : Ssh authenticaion (to be removed).
 - bcknd      : Default built-in backend service.
 - berrt      : Terminal UI styles.
 - brazil     : File system management.
 - cmd        : Cobra Commander CLI (usually good to start there, it's the real entrypoint).
 (Also contains the embedded config file written to `~/.wrkspc` on first run).
-- conquer   : Command orchestrator
+- conquer    : Command orchestrator.
 - contempt   : Network abuse.
 - docs       : Auto generated docs from Cobra Commander CLI.
 - errnie     : Custom error and logging package.
 - fellini    : Terminal UI templates and components.
 - git        : Git functionality.
 - hefner     : Experimental and unfinished concurrency and distribution abstraction.
 - hello      : Possibly will oprchestrate hefner pipes.
+- keanu      : Immutable Radix Tree memory with automated data breakdown, mutators and synthesizers.
 - kube       : All things Kubernetes.
 - kubrick    : Terminal UI core.
 - luthor     : A generic lexical analyzer that is configurable using ~/.wrkspc.yml.
 - machine    : Abstraction of a network machine.
 - manifests  : Dockerfiles (built-in tools) and Kubernetes manifests (distro).
 (Check out the Grafana folder for 3 bonus templates that kick-start custom plugin development).
 - matrix     : All things container, including ContainerD daemon.
 - plato      : A generic simulation engine that is configurable using ~/.wrkspc.yml which could also easily be a job runner system.
+- sockpuppet : Communication over websockets.
 - please     : (Network) requests.
 - spdg       : Custom (cloud native) datatype that makes everything easy, and essential to the `bcknd` design.
 - twoface    : Custom concurrency "primitives" and other helpers for making complicated workflows easier to manage.
 ```

 > Documentation below is a moving target.
 Some of it is done, some of it is already changed, some of it is just notes.